xXleowXx/gitlab-charts/doc/installation/dependencies.md

 ## Install with defaults

 Google Cloud SDK is a dependency of this script, you will have to make sure it is set up correctly in order for the script to work.
-Follow the [instructions](../helm/README.md#connect-to-the-cluster) for connecting ot your GKE cluster.
+Follow the [instructions](../helm/README.md#connect-to-the-cluster) for connecting your GKE cluster.

-Run `scripts/gke_bootstrap_script.sh` to create a new GKE cluster, setup kubectl to connect to it and have helm installed and initialized.
-Skip next sections if you used the script.
+The `scripts/gke_bootstrap_script.sh` script creates a new GKE cluster, sets up kubectl to connect to it and has helm installed and initialized.

 The script reads various parameters from environment variables.

-> The script can work with default parameters except for the $PROJECT which needs to be set by the user.

 The table below describes all variables.